MCmoderSD/FlappyBird/README.md

 2. Navigate to the folder where the game is located
 3. Run the following command: `java -jar FlappyBird.jar <firstArgument> <secondArgument>`
 4. Replace `<firstArgument>` with the path to the asset config file you want to run. `911`, `911beta`, `alpha`, `lenabeta`. <br> The Default-Config is: `lena`
 5. Put as second argument whatever you want, to run in reverse mode.
-As exambple put `reverse`
+   As example put `reverse`
    <br> <br>
 ## How to play
 Press `Space` or any mouse button to jump.